 Sloths are commonly thought to be slow, lazy and sleepy.
 These traits are humorous and perhaps even deeply appealing for exhausted parents juggling work, household responsibilities and raising busy little kids.
 For kids who want to learn a little more, share these fun sloth facts that make these animals so unique.

 Sure, they move slowly, but there is so much more to learn about the life of sloths.
 They are mysterious, misunderstood animals that have been studied extensively.
-Reading stories about sloths seems perfectly fitting when its time to coax little ones into a nice, deep slumber.
-They will especially love snuggling up with a soft plush sloth as they settle in to listen to stories and learn all about their favorite animal.
+Reading stories about slothsseems perfectly fitting when its time to coax little ones into a nice, deep slumber.
+They will especially love snuggling up with a soft plush toy as they settle in to listen to stories and learn all about their favorite animal.
 In the meantime, here is some fascinating information to share with kids about where sloths live, how they act, what they eat, and more.

 Scientists and wildlife experts have not been able to accurately determine the age of adult sloths.
 Also, these creatures have never been successfully tracked from birth until death in their natural habitat to assess their average lifespan.
 The oldest sloth living in captivity has reached 50 years of age, but these mammals likely live longer in a the wild.